Find the Best Sod and Turf Lawn Installers for Your Business

 Sod Ongoing Costs: A natural lawn requires regular investment in water, which is a significant and ongoing expense in the desert.
 Additional costs include mowing (either your time and equipment or a service), fertilization, aeration, and weed control.
 There is also the potential for repair or re-sodding of areas that succumb to disease, pests, or wear.

 Turf Ongoing Costs: After installation, artificial grass requires minimal expense.
 Occasional rinsing to remove dust, brushing to keep blades upright, and topping off the infill every few years are the primary needs.
-The most compelling financial argument for turf in Arizona is the dramatic reduction in water usage, which can lead to substantial savings on monthly utility bills1 8.
+The most compelling financial argument for turf in Arizona is the dramatic reduction in water usage, which can lead to substantial savings on monthly utility bills.
 The higher initial investment is often offset by these savings and the elimination of other lawn care costs over 10-15 years, the typical lifespan of a quality installation.

 Local Regulations and Practical Considerations in Goodyear